Solar for Heat Pumps: Everything You Need to Know

 How Much Does a Solar-Assisted Heat Pump Cost?

-A solar-assisted heat pump typically costs anywhere from $2,000 to $6,000 depending on the size and type of system you choose.
+A solar-assisted heat pump costs anywhere from $2,000 to $6,000 depending on the size and type of system you choose.

 If you decide to install PV-T solar collectors to generate electricity for your SAHP, then the cost will be higher.